yarisvt/tyk-docs/tyk-docs/content/tyk-rest-api/organisation-quotas.md

 It is possible to force API quota limiting across all keys that belong to a specific organisation ID, the rate limiting on an organisation level is useful for creating tiered access levels and trial accounts.

-The Organisation rate limiting middleware only works with Quotas and not access throttling.
+The Organisation rate limiting middleware works with both Quotas and Rate limiters.
 In order to manage this functionality, a simple API has been put in place to manage these sessions.

 Although the Organisation session-limiter uses the same session object, all other security keys are optional as they are not used.